Kristina-Pianykh/iot_distributed_event_processing/README.md

 While Siddhi can be integrated with external data stores such as RDBMS, MongoDB, etc., the default behavior is in-memory data storage, which fits our use case.
 The matching query has to be specified before launching the application but, having said that, it is possible to list multiple matching queries (and subqueries) to select from for each individual device.

+Another feature of Siddhi is a variety of different sources that can be used as a producer of events fed to the stream.
+Among them are HTTP, Kafka, TCP, etc. While the functionality of Siddhi allows for integrating our HTTP listener with the stream, we chose to decouple them for more control over the integration and event pre-processing before it enters the stream.

 ## Installation Guide

 1. Before you start, make sure you have all the devices connected to one network, otherwise they will not be able to communicate.
 In order to connect a Raspberry Pi to a local network, modify its network configuration file `/etc/wpa_supplicant/wpa_supplicant.conf` by simply appending a new block to it: